sdp-fe-tech/prefetch-preload/README.md

 ## Features

-- **Simplified configuration**: A more streamlined configuration makes getting started easier.For example, compatible with standardized route definition and self-parsing.
-- **Supports more frameworks**:Supports more frameworks such as Vue and React.
+- **Vue.js utility methods**: A collection of useful methods to streamline your Vue.js development.
+- **Custom Webpack loaders and plugins**: Enhance your Webpack configuration with custom loaders and plugins.
+- **TypeScript support**: Written in TypeScript for type safety and better developer experience.
+- **Modular output**: Supports ES, CommonJS, and UMD module formats.
 - **Comprehensive testing**: Includes a robust testing setup using Jest.
-- **Support for resource preloading**:Supports preloading various resources, not just requests.

 ## Installation